jorgebucaran/cookbook.fish/README.md

 Here is a quote from the [fish design document](http://fishshell.com/docs/current/design.html):

-> Fish should be user friendly, but not at the expense of expressiveness.
+> Fish should be user-friendly, but not at the expense of expressiveness.
 Most tradeoffs between power and ease of use can be avoided with careful design.

 ## Setup

 ### How to install fish?

-You can find directions in the official [website](https://fishshell.com) or follow the directions provided here for your OS.
+You can find directions in the official [website](https://fishshell.com) or follow the instructions provided here for your OS.

 <details>
 <summary>macOS with homebrew</summary>